Burning Information

 Agricultural Burning

-All agricultural burning from June 16th through October 15th requires a burn permit issued by Stayton Fire District (503-769-2601) or Oregon Department of Forestry (503-859-2151).
-All other open burning is prohibited during the Burn Ban.
+All agricultural burning (except Field Burning, which is regulated separately) from June 16 through October 15 requires a burn permit issued by Stayton Fire District (503-769-2601).

 Field Burning

-The burning of residue left from the harvest of a grass seed crop is regulated by the Oregon Department of Agriculture.
-If you have a complaint about field burning, please call the Department of Agriculture at 503-986-4709.
+The Oregon Department of Agriculture regulates the burning of residue from grass seed crop harvests.
+If you have a complaint about field burning, please call the Department of Agriculture (ODA) at 503-986-4709.
+If you have questions, call 503-986-4701 or email ODA.

 Back to Homepage